fatihguvenc/fatihguvenc/README.md

 # Hello, world! 👋  I'm **Fatih Güvenç**

 ####  I'm Front-End Developer who lives in Turkey.
-Frontend Developer who is open to learning new technologies, especially interested in frontend languages
+Frontend Developer who is open to learning new technologies, especially interested in frontend languages <br />
 and web programming.
 Working to improve his knowledge in these fields :)